davenewham/MieleRESTServer/README.txt

 	connect to the network with your device's serial number shown on its sticker.

 Open a DHCP server to give the Miele device an IP.
+You will need to run an external DHCP server on the computer connecting to the Miele access point.

+I recommend dnsmasq, e.g.:

+> sudo dnsmasq --port 0 --no-daemon --dhcp-range=192.168.1.100,192.168.1.200 --dhcp-leasefile=/dev/null -z --conf-file=/dev/null --interface <your_wifi_interface_here>

+Observe the IP assigned to your Miele device.

 Go to the "helpers" directory.